 If you are looking for the best green bean casserole recipe from scratch this is the recipe you need.
 It’s packed with rich flavor and is still simple to make.

 One of my favorite parts of the holiday season is all of the wonderful food!
 Food has the ability to bring back memories and bring people together.
 There are two issues with holiday food for me though, I have food allergies and I like to eat more natural food.
-Many traditional dishes use not so great ingredients and some contain things I can no longer eat due to allergies.
+Many traditional dishes use not-so-great ingredients and some contain things I can no longer eat due to allergies.

-Since I’ve been married, I have been cooking holiday meals for my husband, myself and my in-laws.
+Since I’ve been married, I have been cooking holiday meals for my husband, myself, and my in-laws.
 Now I make my own version of green bean casserole, very similar to my mom’s.
 My whole family loves this dish and other than dessert it’s my husband’s favorite part of the meal.
-My father in-law is a big fan as well, even though I think he was skeptical at first.
+My father-in-law is a big fan as well, even though I think he was skeptical at first.

 I’ve yet to find someone that doesn’t like this version more than the original.
 It’s also very simple to make.
 Once you make it plan on making it every year!
 I know my house would be highly disappointed if it wasn’t on the table for every holiday meal.

-- 1 tablespoon Cream Cheese
+- Cream Cheese

-- 1 cup Shredded Cheddar Cheese
+- Cheddar Cheese

 - While green beans are steaming make the alfredo sauce.